TREND: Unsupervised 3D Representation Learning via Temporal Forecasting for LiDAR Perception: Experiments

-\paragraphskip \textbf{Implementation Details of \methodshorthand .} For $f^{\text{enc}}$, we select the backbones used in \cite{transfusion, centerpoint}.
+\textbf{Implementation.} For $f^{\text{enc}}$, we select the popular sparse convolution backbone \cite{submanifold_spconv}.
 The feature channels for embedded 3D feaures $\hat{\mathbf{P}_{t_n}}$, sinusoidal encoding and action embeddings are respectively set to $\hat{d}=128$, $d_{\text{sin}}=32$ and $d_{\text{act}}=16$.
-The sampled ray number for rendering is $N_{\text{render}}=12288$ and number of sampled points along each ray is $N_{\text{ray}}=48$.
-For curriculum learning on forecasting length, we set the curriculum learning epoch as $N_{\text{curri}}^{1}=12$ and $N_{\text{curri}}^{2}=36$.
-We set the pre-training learning rate as 0.0002 with a cosine learning schedule and use mask augmentation for \methodshorthand\ with a masking rate of 0.9.
+The sampled ray number for rendering is $N_{\text{render}}=12288$ and number of points along each ray is $N_{\text{ray}}=48$.
+We set the pre-training learning rate as 0.0002 with a cosine learning schedule. \textbf{Random seed is fixed} for all pre-training and fine-tuning to guarantee reproducibility.
+More details can be found in Appendix \ref{appendix: implementation details}.